 Interests: Polish language and literature, linguistic poetics.

-Jonathan Bolton, Professor.
+Jonathan Bolton, Professor and Director of Graduate Studies.

 Interests: Czech literature and history in a Central European context; cultures of dissent during the Cold War; literary theory and theory of literary history; memoirs and first-person historical writing; translation studies.